electric-eloquence/fepper-ui/README.md

-# Client-side package that powers the Fepper UI.
+# Client-side package that powers the Fepper UI

 ### Install
 This package is automatically installed with a normal Fepper installation.
 To